imyourhuckleberry6/Worst-fit-algorithm-simulator/README.md

 After installing python, the Module which contains the demonstration of the Worst fit algorithm, can be run through a console program, such as Window’s Command prompt or VS Code terminal.

 Apart from these methods to run the script, it can also be accessible through a online code editor/terminal program.
 Although the guarantee of successful simulation on a browser cannot be fully assured due to the varying factors of each browser.
 If such methods fail, please run the program locally as intented.

+# Features

+- Add Processes: User can add a new process to the memory.

+- Free Memory: Remove processes from the memory to free up space.

+- View Memory Status: View all the available partitions of the modules as well as their sizes and status.

+#